How to buy Discovery Africa (DAF) shares

 Discovery Africa Limited is a gold business based in Australia.
-Discovery Africa shares (DAF) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $0.03 – the same closing value as a week prior.
+Discovery Africa shares (DAF) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
 Discovery Africa has a trailing 12-month revenue of around $8,751.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Discovery Africa

 - Compare share trading platforms.
 To buy shares listed in Australia, you'll need to sign up to a broker with access to the Australian Securities Exchange (ASX).
 Our table below can help you choose.